-The benchmarks (expected status of the project at various points in time) included in your original application will be used to evaluate progress.
+used to evaluate progress.
 The milestones should reflect the specific aims of the proposal and be presented within the context of measurable outcomes.

-BENCHMARKS Metrics for Success Expected Completion (Should be listed chronologically) (Projected end points) (Specific dates or months into project)
+BENCHMARKS (Should be listed chronologically) Metrics for Success (Projected end points) Expected Completion (Specific dates or months into project)